ShakirArt/Control_Flow/README.md

 We'll use else-if statement.
 We can put 2 conditions, else statements will automatically get the last condition.
 Accourding to conditions print whether the Number is Positive, Negative, or Zero.

+## Even or Odd

+If a number can be devided by 2, they are even numbers.
+So that refers to a number that can't be devided by 2, are odd numbers.

+This can solved in many ways.
+1. Modulus operator % : - If Number % 2 == 0, then it's even.
+Otherwise the number is odd.

+2. Bitwise operator & : -
+If (Number & 1) == 0, then it's even.
+Otherwise the number is odd.

+3. Bitwise operator XOR ^ : -
+If (Number ^ 1) == (Number + 1), then it's even.
+Otherwise the number is odd.
+Here (Number + 1) is decimal addition.

+4. Left-right shift : -
+If ((Number >> 1) << 1) == Number, then it's even.
+Otherwise the number is odd.

+5. Division operator : -
+If ((Number / 2) * 2) == Number, then it's even.
+Otherwise the number is odd.

+## Vowel or Consonant